ML1 MALTA TOURSEARCH TOUR

 Breakfast and dinner (mostly local restaurants) daily.
 All sightseeing and entrance fees for sites noted as 'visited' in the detailed itinerary.
 Gratuities for local guides, drivers, restaurant staff, porters.
 Airport transfers for land & air customers arriving / departing on tour dates.

+International airfare to/from the tour.
 Tour Leader gratuities, lunches, drinks, personal items (phone, laundry, etc), international (if applicable), and excursions referenced as 'optional'.
 Airport transfers for Land Only customers.
 Optional trip cancellation insurance.
 Our post-reservation trip notes offer further guidance on optional meal costs and shopping.

 Seasonality and Weather

-This tour is offered in spring, summer, and fall, the most popular being late spring and mid-fall when temperatures are mild, crowds thinner, and air fares lower.
+This tour is offered in spring and fall, the most popular being late spring and mid-fall when temperatures are mild, crowds thinner, and air fares lower.
 Spring is popular with visitors who enjoy green landscapes and wildflowers.
 The region has a mild Mediterranean climate with early springs, long dry summers, and autumns that are bright and warm into late October.
 Showers are possible in spring, rare in summer, and possible in fall, especially in November when it can also be windy.

 Transport and Travel Conditions

 Transport throughout by private air-conditioned motor coach, 24-36 seats depending on ultimate group size (see 'group size').
 Road travel is not particularly arduous as distances are not great.
 Short ferry crossings; small boat excursion to Blue Grotto.
-Walking tours on cobbled surfaces.

 Staff and Support